Harry Bettencourt Award

 One winner will be chosen by each Area Council (A-G) and be submitted to the President and the Executive Director by the Area coordinator no later than December 20.
 One of the recipients will be named the state award winner and be selected by the CADA Board at the Winter meeting.
 The state winner must come from (or be retired from) a National Association of Student Councils member school at the time their name is entered into consideration for regional and national recognition.
 The state winner will then be entered into consideration for regional and national recognition related to Harry Bettencourt.
 Board members serving on the CADA Board are ineligible to receive the award during their tenure.

-2022 CADA harry bettencourt Award Recipients
+2023 CADA harry bettencourt Award Recipients

-AREA A: linda cooper, retired
+AREA A: steve southard, retired

-AREA f: michael pattison, retired
+AREA f: connie weeks, retired

 Connie Weeks has been involved with CADA in so many ways during her 40 years.
 She currently serves on the Area F council and is willing to help in any way possible.
 Connie was a dedicated activities director at Don Lugo H.S. who had her students involved in CADA and CASL.
 Her school won the Outstanding Activities Program 8 years in a row, and it was with pride that her students represented the school at the CASL state conference.
 Connie believes in being a mentor to everyone including students, staff, and members of the CADA family.
 She has worked with the spirit camp and leadership camp programs as well as presented at numerous conferences and conventions.
 Now in retirement she helps to mentor other members of Area F. Connie can be found behind the scenes working for the betterment of students and those who make a difference in the lives of their students.

 AREA g: kodi (keller) crow, twin peaks middle school